fixing Navigation & increasing Revenue

 Design

-We audited other companies to see what could work well for us.
+We audited other companies to see what was working for them.

 Prioritize CMS Links